Best personal loan rates today

 But if you’ve got a large or one-time expense, a personal loan is probably a better option than a personal line of credit.
 Plus, if you have bad credit you’ll generally find the loans are easier to qualify for than personal lines of credit or low-interest credit cards.

-What does it mean when a personal loan is an 'unsecured' loan?
+What is an 'unsecured' personal loan?

 Most personal loans are unsecured debt.
 That means you don’t have to offer your lender an asset as collateral, which you might have to forfeit if you ever stop making your payments.